2024–25 Kentucky Wildcats men's basketball team

 The 2024–25 Kentucky Wildcats men's basketball team represented the University of Kentucky during the 2024–25 NCAA Division I men's basketball season.
-The Wildcats, founding members of the Southeastern Conference, played their home games at Rupp Arena and are led by Mark Pope in his first season as head coach for the Wildcats.
+The Wildcats, founding members of the Southeastern Conference, played their home games at Rupp Arena and were led by Mark Pope in his first season as head coach for the Wildcats.

+The Kentucky Wildcats drew an average home attendance of 20,334, the 2nd-highest of all basketball teams in the world.

 Previous season

 The Wildcats finished the 2023–24 season with a record of 23–8, 13–5 in SEC play to finish in a 3-way tie for second place in the SEC.
 Despite being the number two seed in the SEC tournament, they were upset in the quarterfinal round by Texas A&M. They received an at-large bid to the NCAA tournament where they got upset by Oakland in the first round, finishing the season with an overall record of 23–10 record.
 This marked John Calipari's final season as Kentucky's head coach, he left for Arkansas a month later.